Frequently Asked Questions

 For your convenience, the library link is provided under Quick Links so you can access the library from anywhere within the web site.

 The M.Ed. with a concentration in Special Education is the only program that requires the GRE.
 If one holds a previous Master’s level degree, the GRE may be waived.

 The degree program normally offers four courses annually to coincide with administrative school vacation periods.
-However, in some locations the program is offered in an afterschool format during the school year.
+However, in some locations the program is offered in an after school format during the school year.
 Most degree cycles are completed within two years.
-However, the Hanyang University site is unique in that the program is completed in one year by compulsory attendance at intense courses over 20 weekends.

 Once you are a matriculated student, you can take a course at another program site only if you missed a course when it was offered at your host site.
 Most sites are able to accommodate this arrangement provided their classes are not full.
 It is the student’s responsibility to pay for all travel related costs to another site.

 In order to request a transcript please submit the request in writing to the Registrar’s Office at Framingham State University.
 The cost is $3.00 per copy.
 Check or money order is made payable to: Framingham State University.
 Transcripts may also be ordered online.

 On myFramingham, there is a box for on-line services.
 You would select on-line services, and then Academic Records, and from the drop down menu, you would request printed transcript.
 It will then take you to the on-line order system for transcript.
 You would complete the information.
 Part of the process is you have to fax back to the Registrar’s office an authorization form that is on this website.
 The cost is $3.00 for one copy, and payment is done by credit card.

 You can also access transcript orders through the website: